 - Executive engagement.
 Buy-in doesn’t cut it.
 If executives and organizational leaders don’t actively engage, drive, and lead the new applications or infrastructure, change won’t happen.
 Executives need to understand that adoption arrives by example.
 If executives just say use it, then go around it themselves, eventually, even the most enthusiastic adopters will migrate to systems and practices actually being used rather than those IT tells them they should use.

 - Converge on a useful vision Visions don’t come from IT.
 IT needs to work with customers in order to create the IT enablement portion of their business vision.
 That means converging, not driving.
 A vision is a shared view of a desirable, plausible, and achievable future state—and it’s a detailed description of that state, not a pithy phrase.

 - Develop an adaptive strategy.
 Since visions change over time, as do real-world circumstances on the ground, strategy must adapt to those changes.
 If things aren’t working, or the context shifts, make sure the implementation, adoption, and deployment strategy are flexible enough to react to the changes.
 Strategy should be thought of more as navigating the future, not driving in a straight line, regardless of the terrain.

-- Document uncertainty Most organizations spend their time documenting and trying to control the things they know about.
+- Document uncertainty.
+Most organizations spend their time documenting and trying to control the things they know about.
 It is important to also document uncertainties.
-As uncertainties take on different values overtime, they can influence the things organizations think they control.
+As uncertainties take on different values over time, they can influence the things organizations think they control.
 By documenting uncertainties and actively understanding their current state, their influence can be tracked, even if the ultimate outcome can’t be predicted.
-When working with uncertainty, think outside-in, looking to big changes from beyond the organization that may affect success, not just uncertainties about the business or the industry.
+When working with uncertainty, think outside-in, looking too big changes from beyond the organization that may affect success, not just uncertainties about the business or the industry.

 Download a PDF copy here: The Tens-IT Change Management